David-WilliamsGIT/Learn-C-programming/README.md

 # LearnC
-For college and learning C programming
+For University and learning C programming